Wreaking/Discord-General-Bot/README.md

 > Make a new application name your bot example= NeoBot's xdbot.

-> At the left you will find something called Bot with a puzzle emoji, please click it.
+> At the left you will find something called Bot with a puzzle emoji, click it.

 > Click on Add Bot.